symfony/recipes/README.rst

 ``aliases`` option
 ~~~~~~~~~~~~~~~~~~

-The main configuration option is called ``aliases`` and its value is an array
-that defines one or more alternative names that can be used to install the
+This option defines one or more alternative names that can be used to install
-dependency.
-For example, if a dependency is published as the ``acme-inc/acme-
+the dependency.
+Its value is an array of strings.
+For example, if a dependency
-log-monolog-handler``, it can define one or more aliases to make it easier to
+is published as the ``acme-inc/acme-log-monolog-handler``, it can define one or
+more aliases to make it easier to install:
-install:

 .. code-block:: json